Thursday, 29 December 2022

-Royale's specially prepared, tight, dampened uniforms are responsible for much of the erotic flavour of their images but the props and accessories also play a part and some become familiar friends in different photo sets.
+Royale's specially prepared, tight, dampened uniforms are responsible for much of the erotic flavour of their images, but the props and accessories also play a part and some become familiar friends in different photo sets.
 They can be useful for differentiating Royale photos from those of Guys in Uniform.
-Although the rigging example shows it's not infallible.

 There's only one prop in Navy Romeo Part 2 (unless you count the tree Ted is tied too) and that is the coal hod which Spike uses to drench him with water.